IvoNet/speeltuin/README.md

 This small spring project was created for instructional purposes, to give users a "playground" (Dutch: speeltuin) to play in and learn, without having to do all the plumbing code themselves.

+# What

+Please just run the app as described below and try to answer the questions...
+If you can than you probably have the basics learned.

 # prerequisites #

 * maven 3+